Edb83/self-isolution/TESTING.md

 - If admin is logged out and tries to delete a category (or tries to open url with brute force using /delete_category/category_id) they are redirected to Log In page with Toast alert.
 - If user is logged in and tries to delete a category by brute force, they are redirected to the Categories page with Toast message alerting "That's an Admin's job!"
 - The admin can delete any category.
-- Button targets the correct category.
+- The button targets the correct category for deletion, and the category name appears in the modal along with the activities which will be left without an associated category.
 - Changes the category_name value to "Unassigned" in any associated activities.
 - Removes the category from the categories collection.